-We ask that the office conducting the presentation communicate directly with the awardee or their family to make planning easiest for everyone.
+We ask that the office conducting the presentation communicate directly with the Carnegie Medal recipient or their family to make planning easiest for everyone.

 There is no set template for presentations.
 They can be big or small, public or private, or at a standing event (such as a city council meeting or police department awards ceremony) or a stand-alone event.
-It is really up to the awardee’s family and the officials involved.
+It is really up to the hero, their family, and the officials involved.

-Once the time and date of the presentation are confirmed, the Hero Fund can send out a presentation kit that includes a DVD about the Carnegie Medal, and the Hero Fund and its heroes that can be shown at the presentation, as well as additional information about the Hero Fund and the awardee being recognized at the ceremony.
+Once the time and date of the presentation are confirmed, the Hero Fund can send out a presentation kit that includes a DVD about the Carnegie Medal, the Hero Fund, and its heroes that can be shown at the presentation, as well as additional information about the Hero Fund and the recipient being recognized at the ceremony.
 The videos are also available on YouTube:

-A general agenda on how the Carnegie Medal is typically presented is as follows:
+A general agenda on how the Carnegie Medal is typically presented:

-- An introduction is made of the presenter, the awardee and their family attending the event, and a brief explanation of the Carnegie Hero Fund Commission (Download a one-page brief about the Commission).
+- An introduction is made of the presenter, the recipient, and their family attending the event, and a brief explanation of the Carnegie Hero Fund Commission (Download a one-page brief about the Commission).

 - Video(s) shown (if technology to do so is available).

-- The presenter reads the act summary as written by the Commission, awardee is called to the front of the room, and receives the Carnegie Medal.
+- The presenter reads the act summary as written by the Commission, recipient is called to the front of the room, and receives the Carnegie Medal.

-- Awardee is given an opportunity to speak if desired.
+- Hero is given an opportunity to speak if desired.